EMERGING MARKETS-Yields on Brazil rate futures rise on bets of slower rate cuts

 interest rate futures rose on Thursday after the central bank

-said it was ready to slow the pace of rate cuts amid a growing
+said it was ready to reduce the pace of rate cuts amid a growing

 political crisis.